 Clare: I’m stressed.

 Clare: “Am I damaging my brain?”
-Yes, literally, you have brain damage from prolonged and powerful stress, interesting in the context of you know, what shell shock…They used to–the World War One soldiers–would come back from that experience, what they call “shell-shocked” is the term they used.
+Yes, literally, you have brain damage from prolonged and powerful stress, interesting in the context of shell shock.
+The World War One soldiers would come back from that experience, what they call “shell-shocked” is the term they used.
 That is post-traumatic stress disorder.
-That’s what they call it now, but back then they called it shell-shock, and it is and it was for real.
-And the reason that I’m mentioning this as relevant to my experience, and the reason why I’m bringing out the fact that beautiful music has the power to make me weep now, whereas several years ago I don’t think it would have…
+That’s what they call it now, but back then they called it shell-shock, and it is, and it was, for real.
+The reason that I’m mentioning this as relevant to my experience, and the reason why I’m bringing out the fact that beautiful music has the power to make me weep now, whereas several years ago I don’t think it would have…

 Hannah: Yeah, I don’t think so, either.

 Clare: You remember this Hannah: Many years ago, our family underwent an extraordinary amount of stress.